mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 window.navigator.getUserMedia = window.navigator.getUserMedia || window.navigator.webkitGetUserMedia || window.navigator.mozGetUserMedia;
 {% endhighlight %}

-Since Firefox and Chrome still support the WebRTC API with `moz` and `webkit` prefixes, we need to handle these inconsistencies.
+Since Firefox and Chrome still support the WebRTC API with `moz` and `webkit` prefixes, we need to take care of it.

 Now lets create a service, called `VideoStream`, which is responsible for providing us a media stream: